Fresh sustainable herbs are the best…this is what we do.

 The History of the Herbs Obsession

-I’m doing it!
-Who would have thought that growing some companion plants for my veggie garden about 20 years ago in Spokane, WA would turn into a half-acre (so far) herb garden in Missoula, Mt!
-Back in Spokane, I was directed to get some info from the State AG Association to answer some questions on growing healthy plants organically in the shorter growing season of the Inland Northwest.
-Some of the plants listed were traditionally medicinal herbs.
 I was intrigued when I got some books on herbs that include the folklore, research and history of herbology.
 I thought,”I’m going to grow some things that help my family health issues.”
 One of the listed sources in my first book was The Herb Farm in Carnation, WA, so I started buying their organic herb starts and seeds and making my own little garden.
-By the time we moved to Missoula, my husband thought I was nuts to move 135 buckets of perennial herbs with me…everything from nerve tonics to respiratory help species.
+By the time we moved to Missoula, my husband thought I was nuts to move 135 buckets of perennial herbs with me.
+Everything from nerve tonics to respiratory help species.
 We didn’t need all those herbs for our personal use, but by then I was thrilled with making dried herb teas and crafts and selling at local craft fairs helping people.
 I even got some info from a niece of a Medicine man of a local tribe that got me thinking and learning more.
 I really believe that God put plants in each area of the earth to benefit the inhabitants in that locale.
 Now, I’ve added as many local species to my garden as I can.
 This is happening during my “spare” time since I work full-time.
 I am not a herbalist, but a herb enthusiast just learning and growing as I go.
 Some day, when I get to retire from my profession, I want to have a full acre U-Pick Herb Park where people can come to pick fresh herbs in a beautiful setting and learn how to incorporate both culinary and traditionally medicinal herbs into a quality lifestyle during our growing season as well as dried herbs out of season.
 Each year, I take another baby step in my dream as time and materials allow.
 I have u-pick appointments July through September and more…